Problem

 - Errors compound up the tree: "one bad leaf" can derail the whole rollout

-- Pure recursion also underuses parallelism when a node is uncertain: you really want multiple shots right where the ambiguity is
+- Pure recursion underuses parallelism when a node is uncertain: you want multiple shots right where the ambiguity is

 Solution

-At each node in a recursive agent tree, run best-of-N for the current subtask before expanding further:
+At each node in a recursive agent tree, run best-of-N for the current subtask before expanding further.
+This combines the structured decomposition of recursive delegation with the reliability of self-consistency sampling:

 - Decompose: Parent turns task into sub-tasks (like normal recursive delegation)